 The result was the Mach1 series, boots made for high performance recreational skiing and the technicians who fit them.
 If there’s one feature that defines the new Tecnica, it’s Custom Adaptive Shape (C.A.S.), the primordial link between ski, shell, liner and skier that determines the success of any ski experience.
 C.A.S. isn’t just an anatomical shape, but a fit methodology and a means of modifying the liner and/or shell without impinging on its structural integrity.

 In a market besotted by heat molding, Tecnica has by and large stuck to its own customization methods for a very simple, yet compelling reason: their boots ski brilliantly just as they are.
-The fit process may not involve an oven, but the results are hard to ignore: the Mach 1 and Cochise are undeniably among the best boots in their respective categories.
+The fit process may not involve an oven, but the results are hard to ignore: the Mach1 and Cochise are undeniably among the best boots in their respective categories.

-Headlining the latest women’s collection is a model that is not only women-specific, it’s country-specific.
+Headlining the current women’s collection is a model that is not only women-specific, it’s country-specific.
 Ever since instituting Project 165 – the R&D initiative that brought top bootfitters into the process – and W2W, a similar, grassroots program integrating women into the loop, Tecnica has become a more market-focused brand.
-The new, 120-flex Mach1 LV Pro W is emblematic of the brand’s ability to adapt specific solutions to different markets’ needs.
+The 120-flex Mach1 LV Pro W is emblematic of the brand’s ability to adapt specific solutions to different markets’ needs.